Rucatues/E-Commerce-Back-End/README.md

 ## Installation

 Please clone the repository from Github.
-`npm i` to install necessary dependencies.
+Type `npm i` in the command line to install necessary dependencies.

 ## Usage instrutions

-Run the following command in the root directory of your project to start the server.
+Run the following command in the root directory of your project to start the server:

 `node server.js`